 Back to TOC

-Here are a few worm farming terms that you need to learn before you get too deep into this guide
+Here are a few worm farming terms that you need to learn before you get too deep into this guide.

+The Etymology Well, that was pretty simple, but I got to pondering about how we got from vermi to worm.
+In the 16th century there was sometimes a confusion with the letters v and w.
+So if you spell the word vermi then replace the v with the w you get wermi.
 Then, remove the i from the Latin to fit it into the English.
 You now have werm.
-According to Webster it was also spelled in O.G. wyrm (serpent) and O.H.E. wurm and now spelled worm.
+According to Webster it was also spelled in O.G. wyrm (serpent) and O.H.E. wurm and now spelled worm. |

 You're probably wondering what's this got to do with raising worms?